-Land Use: Two of the three project areas -- MCCSD and MUSD lands -- are classified as Public Facilities in Coastal Element Chapter 4.13 Mendocino Town Plan.
+Land Use: The project site is classified as Public Facilities (PF) in Coastal Element Chapter 4.13 Mendocino Town Plan.
 The intent of the PF classification is "To designate existing and planned future major public and community serving uses that shall only be allowed to be converted to another use following certification by the Coastal Commission of an amendment to the certified Mendocino Town Plan.
 This classification applies to lots which are used for, or are proposed to be used for, public agency or non-profit entity purposes, or for specified public utility purposes."
-MCCSD site is used to treat wastewater generated within the Town of Mendocino.
-Water is provided by individual wells distributed across most of the lots within the Town.
-The opportunity to expand the capacity of reclaimed water and expand public access to reclaimed water would reduce demand on groundwater pumping and wastewater treatment.
+This site is used to treat wastewater generated within the Town of Mendocino.
+Groundwater resources within the Town have historically been provided by individual wells distributed across most of the lots within the Town.
+Treatment of wastewater at 10500 Kelly Street significantly reduces potential groundwater contamination and protects the public health and welfare.

-Specified policies, goals and actions regarding reclaimed water distribution were adopted in 2017 for the Town of Mendocino and are a part of Coastal Element Chapter 4.13, including:
+Specified policies, goals and actions regarding wastewater treatment were adopted in 2017 for the Town of Mendocino and are a part of Coastal Element Chapter 4.13, including:

-Policy S-1: Development shall protect and, where feasible, restore the quality of coastal waters consistent with Coastal Act policies, in particular Sections 30230 and 30231.
-Coastal waters include the ocean, rivers, streams, wetlands, estuaries, lakes, and groundwater. ... which references California Coastal Act Sections 30230 and 30231, including "...The biological productivity and the quality of coastal waters, streams, wetlands, estuaries, and lakes appropriate to maintain optimum populations of marine organisms and for the protection of human health shall be maintained and, where feasible, restored through, among other means, minimizing adverse effects of waste water discharges and entrainment, controlling runoff, preventing depletion of ground water supplies and substantial interference with surface water flow, encouraging waste water reclamation, maintaining natural vegetation buffer areas that protect riparian habitats, and minimizing alteration of natural streams (Emphasis added)."
+Policy S-1 Development shall protect and, where feasible, restore the quality of coastal waters consistent with Coastal Act policies, in particular Sections 30230 and 30231.
+Coastal waters include the ocean, rivers, streams, wetlands, estuaries, lakes, and groundwater. ... which references California Coastal Act Sections 30230 and 30231, including "...The biological productivity and the quality of coastal waters, streams, wetlands, estuaries, and lakes appropriate to maintain optimum populations of marine organisms and for the protection of human health shall be maintained and, where feasible, restored through, among other means, minimizing adverse effects of waste water discharges and entrainment, controlling runoff, preventing depletion of ground water supplies and substantial interference with surface water flow, encouraging waste water reclamation, maintaining natural vegetation buffer areas that protect riparian habitats, and minimizing alteration of natural streams.
+(Emphasis added)"